 - The Community Foundation for Greater New Haven and its affiliate The Valley Community Foundation are moving quickly to expedite its delivery of funding to nonprofit grantees during the COVID-19 crisis.
 To facilitate this support, The Foundation has made the following changes to existing grant awards and grant programs - Learn More Here

-- The guidelines and application period for the CTH CHEFA Cultural Relief Grants will be announced in September 2020.
-To be notified, subscribe to CTH’s e-news and follow @CTHumanities on Facebook, Twitter, and Instagram.
+- Subscribe to CTH’s e-news and follow @CTHumanities on Facebook, Twitter, and Instagram.

 Connecticut Office of the Arts

 - If you have a grant to support a program or event taking place during this time of increased concern, be aware that Connecticut Office of the Arts (COA) will allow you to postpone and reschedule and will, if necessary, extend the grant period.
 Be sure to contact the manager of the grant program via email to alert them to the charge:

 - F.A.Q.s for Applicants and Awardees in Response to COVID-19